Randomized Robust Price Optimization: Literature review

 Within this literature, our paper contributes to the substream that considers robust optimization for pricing. \cite{thiele2009multi} consider tractable robust counterparts to the deterministic multiproduct pricing problem with the budget-of-resource-consumption constraint in the case of additive demand uncertainty, and investigate the impact of uncertainty on the optimal prices of multiple products sharing capacitated resources. \cite{mai2019robust} consider robust multiproduct pricing optimization under the generalized extreme value (GEV) choice model and characterize the robust optimal solutions for unconstrained and constrained pricing problems. \cite{hamzeei2021robust} study the robust pricing problem with interval uncertainty of the price sensitivity parameters under the multi-product linear demand model.
 For robust dynamic pricing problems, \cite{lim2007relative} and \cite{lim2008robust} use relative entropy to represent uncertainty in the demand rate and thus the demand uncertainty can be expressed through a constraint on relative entropy. \cite{perakis2006competitive}, \cite{adida2010dynamic} and \cite{chen2018robust} all study robust dynamic pricing problems with demand uncertainty modeled by intervals. \cite{harsha2019dynamic} study robust dynamic price optimization on an omnichannel network with cross-channel interactions in demand and supply where demand uncertainty is modeled through budget constraints.
 From a different perspective, \cite{cohen2018dynamic} develop a data-driven framework for solving the robust dynamic pricing problem by directly using samples in the optimization.
 Specifically, the paper considers three types of robust objective (max-min, min-max regret and max-min ratio), and uses the given sampled scenarios to approximate the uncertainty set by a finite number of constraints.
+Another paper that considers data-driven pricing is the paper of \cite{yan2022representative}, which models customer demand using a representative agent model.
+In a representative agent model, choice probabilities arise as solutions to a constrained concave optimization problem over the unit simplex, where one finds a discrete probability distribution that maximizes the expected utility minus a convex perturbation function.
+By appropriately setting the perturbation function, one can recover various types of discrete choice models.
+The paper of \cite{yan2022representative} considers a method for identifying the perturbation function nonparametrically using price-demand data, and then subsequently solving a mixed-integer program to obtain the optimal prices using the estimated representative agent model.
+While our paper shares a high-level similarity with this work in that one seeks to address model misspecification, this prior work does not incorporate uncertainty around the estimated demand model, and does not consider randomness in the pricing decision.